jamesjonesphoenix/X3-Colour-By-Race/README.md

 ### Thanks

 * Thanks Egosoft for making a great game.
 * Thanks Cycrow who saw my proof of concept and wrote me a primer on global signals in X3.

+## Changelog

+#### 1.1

+* Now compatibile with Farnham's Legend.
+  * Added FL corporations as races to search for.
+Includes conditional script which checks which engine version.
+  * Added prepending of ship & station names with race name if none found for certain jobs.
+Uses shortened name if name length already quite long.
+* Fixed bug where lasertower activation timer would be saved into the name.
+* Added/Fixed search strings to be coloured:
+  * FL - corps, The Marauder, Nikkonofune
+  * Terraformers, Exterminator, ATF Orbital Defence Station
+  * fixed Beryll string
+* Added script to remove the local variable on all ships and stations.
+This is used when updating the plugin so we can re-check the galaxy and when the plugin is deactivated.

+#### 1.0

+* Initial Release